top of page

 Class Fee $10/semester

-Description: The class will learn sports such as football, kickball, Dodgeball, baseball, etc. Students do not need to be proficient in any sport.
+Description: The class will learn sports such as football, kickball, Dodgeball, baseball, etc. Students don't need to be proficient in any sport.

 Goal: teach boys team building, team camaraderie, rules of sports and provide a way of getting exercise.